KennethEhmsen/create-divi-extension/README.md

 **You’ll need to have Node >= 6 on your machine**.
 You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch Node versions between different projects.

 **This tool doesn’t assume a Node backend**.
-The Node installation is only required for Create React App itself.
+The Node installation is only required for Create Divi Extension itself.

 ### Creating an App